iai-callgrind/iai-callgrind/README.md

 #### Comparing with baselines

 Usually, two consecutive benchmark runs let iai-callgrind compare these two runs.
-It's sometimes desirable to compare the current benchmark against a static reference, instead.
-For example, if you're working longer on the implementation of a feature, you may wish to compare against a baseline from another branch or the commit from which you started off hacking on your new feature to make sure you haven't introduced performance regressions. `iai-callgrind` offers such custom baselines.
+It's sometimes desirable to compare the current benchmark run against a static reference, instead.
+For example, if you're working longer on the implementation of a feature, you may wish to compare against a baseline from another branch or the commit from which you started off hacking on your new feature to make sure you haven't introduced performance regressions.
+`iai-callgrind` offers such custom baselines.
 If you are familiar with [criterion.rs](https://bheisler.github.io/criterion.rs/book/user_guide/command_line_options.html#baselines), the following command line arguments should also be very familiar to you: